suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 **Initial Setup process: Language, QuickStart, Wi-Fi, and Apple ID:**
 - When **you turn on the iPhone for the first time**, you will see "Hello" in many languages. <img src="https://github.com/suddeer/Sudeshna_Podder_Tech_Writing_Sample/blob/main/Iphone_hello.png" align="right" height="250" width="180">
-<p align="right">IPHONE POWER UP FOR THE FIRST TIME</p>

 You will be prompted to select your preferred language.
 Tap the screen to choose the desired language from the displayed list.
 Follow the onscreen instructions to get started.

 - You can either use Quick Start with another device to automatically set up your new device or tap "Set Up Without Another Device" if you don't have one available.

 - The setup wizard will then guide you on how to connect to a Wi-Fi network.
 Select the appropriate Wi-Fi network and enter the password (if required).
 Once connected, tap "Next" or a similar option to proceed.